 Is the medical tape I applied to my patient secure?

 Without stretching or pulling, smooth down the tape and ensure it is adequately adhered with no wrinkles or gaps in adhesion.
-Review our “Medical Tape Information for Use” page to learn more about tape application best practice.
+Review our "Medical Tape Information for Use" section below to learn more about tape application best practice.

-How does priMED ensure the quality of their tapes?
+How does PRIMED ensure the quality of its tapes?